stoneacre/hrbot/readme.md

 ### Culture

 - comedic relief with matched messages
-- comedic relief with joke telling
+- comedic relief with joke telling API (dad jokes, chuck norris, etc)
-- tells you the core values
+- tells you our core values when prompted

 ## Organizational